WenjianBI/GRAB.github.io/docs/simulation.md

 ## Genotype Simulation

-The document can show users how to
+The document demonstrates how to
 - simulate a genotype matrix for unrelated and related subjects
 - make PLINK files using the genotype matrix
 - make BGEN files using PLINK files

 ## Phenotype Simulation

-The document can show users how to
+The document demonstrates how to
 - simulate binary, quantitative, time-to-event, and ordinal categorical phenotypes
 - simulate phenotypes with random effect following a multivariate normal distribution
+- simulate phenotypes using real genotype data (given PLINK files)